Ford Taurus (second generation): Interior

-Production Figures
+Production figures

 Models and engines

 For 1992, the Taurus was available in three models; L, GL, and LX.
 As with the first generation, the L was the basic model, the GL was the mid-priced value model, and the LX was the luxury model.
 Due to disappointing sales, the L was dropped after 1992, leaving the GL as the entry-level model.
 For the 1995 model year, a new SE model was added, intended to be a budget version of the SHO.
 It was a step above the entry-level GL, a step below the top of the line LX, and came standard with front bucket seats and a center console with a floor-mounted shifter, as well as a rear spoiler borrowed from the SHO.
 The SE was never available as a wagon.

 The second generation also came in a modified police version.
 A police Taurus was a GL trim with the 3.8 liter Essex V6 engine that was slightly different from the regular Essex engine.
 Output of the police Essex version was 15 bhp greater than the standard due to the addition of a dual exhaust muffler system, similar to that standard on the SHO; a Y-pipe was added after the resonator, which allowed for the split to both sides of the rear of the vehicle.
 Other changes included a larger fuel tank, stainless steel brake lines, standard four-wheel disc brakes with ABS, a modified front grille fascia that had a slit to allow for increased airflow to the radiator, and a certified calibration 140 mi/h speedometer.
 Some were bought for speed limit enforcement, with the anonymity of the car aiding in the role.
 The Taurus police package didn't prove to be very popular, and it was often strongly outsold by Ford's own Crown Victoria.

 When the 2.5 L HSC four-cylinder was dropped in early 1991, along with the three-speed ATX automatic transmission, all following second-generation Taurus models came standard with the 140 horsepower (104 kW) 3.0 L Vulcan V6, except for the LX wagon that came with a 3.8 L Essex V6.
 The Essex was optional on all other Taurus models.
 Every engine in this generation used the four-speed AXOD-E automatic transmission, until 1993, when it was replaced by the four-speed AX4S transmission, which was used for the rest of this generation's production run in most models.
-Some 1994–1995 3.0 L came with the AX4N transaxle.
+Some 1994–1995 3.0 L models came with the AX4N transaxle.

 This generation Taurus was exported to Japan in limited numbers, and sold at Japanese auto dealerships called Autorama (a joint venture with Mazda), where the Taurus SHO was the only model available in both sedan and wagon versions with left-hand driving positions until 1995.
 To Japanese buyers, it was regarded as a luxury vehicle as the exterior dimensions and engine displacement exceeded Japanese government regulations, and buyers in Japan were liable for additional taxes.